-I can’t deny that traveling has been embedded in me from a very young age.
-It started with my heritage – being the daughter of a European (Bulgarian) mother and an American father, I spent many months between homes and families on both continents.
+It started with my heritage – being the daughter of a European (Bulgarian) mother and an American father, I spent months between homes and families on both continents.

-I’m still in the process of growing and everyday I learn something new the world and the people around me.
-I hope to one day become a travel writer, and to use the many priceless lessons I’ve learned, to bridge the gap between prejudice and truth.
+Every day, I learn something new about the world and the people around me.
+I aim to spread these inspirational stories and messages through my career and to use the many priceless lessons I’ve learned in order to bridge the gap between prejudice and truth.

 This archive is a collection of news, experiences, and advice from me and the sources I’ve met on my journeys.

 For further access to my portfolio, you can visit https://judithrussell.weebly.com/